 What data can normally be extracted from a CV / résumé?

 Generally speaking, and providing this information is available in the source CV, the following candidate information can be extracted:

 Candidate title, forename(s) & surname(s)

 Date of birth

 It all sounds great but how much does it cost?

-We can't speak for other recruitment CRM providers, but RecruitmentWorx offers CV parsing as a low cost optional module.
+We can't speak for other recruitment CRM providers, but RecruitmentWorx offers CV parsing as standard (that's no extra charge!).